espruino/BangleApps/apps/run/README.md

 Under `Settings` -> `App` -> `Run` you can change settings for this app.

-* `Pace` is the distance that pace should be shown over - 1km, 1 mile, 1/2 Marathon or 1 Maraton
+* `Pace` is the distance that pace should be shown over - 1km, 1 mile, 1/2 Marathon or 1 Marathon
 * `Box 1/2/3/4/5/6` are what should be shown in each of the 6 boxes on the display.
 From the top left, down.
   If you set it to `-` nothing will be displayed, so you can display only 4 boxes of information if you wish by setting the last 2 boxes to `-`.